Epizootic haemorrhagic disease

 Prevention

-Vaccines are used sporadically in Japan and the USA.
+Vaccines are occasionally used in Japan and the USA.
 These are live attenuated vaccines or inactivated vaccines.
+There is currently no vaccine licensed in the EU.

 Situation in Austria

-EHDV are non-enveloped viruses with double-stranded RNA, which are divided into 10 different segments.
+EHDV are non-enveloped viruses with double-stranded RNA divided into 10 different segments.
 At least eight different serotypes are distinguished.
 EHDV is unstable at higher temperatures (inactivation at 50 °C and 3 h exposure time; or 60 - 121 °C and 15 min exposure time).
 Organic solvents such as ether and chloroform are relatively ineffective (unenveloped virus).
-Disinfectants based on ß-propiolactones, 2% w/v glutaraldehydes, acids, alkalis (2% w/v NaOH), 2-3% w/v sodium hypochlorite, iodophores and phenols are effective.
+Disinfectants based on ß-propiolactones, 2% w/v glutaraldehydes, acids, alkalis (2% w/v NaOH), 2-3% w/v sodium hypochlorite, iodophores, and phenols are effective.

 Symptomatology